 Bake for anywhere from 25-30 minutes depending on how done you like your brownies.
 If you enjoy a gooeyer texture opt for a shorter bake time, but go all the way if you like your brownies more done.
 Enjoy!

 I’m well known for my love of cakes, so people often ask me my favorite, well HERE IT IS!
 Caroline’s world famous Chocolate Zucchini Cake with Chocolate Frosting.
 I just deeply love and adore this cake.
 It’s the dessert I crave the most often, there’s something about it, that really sends me.
-Usually when I make it, I bring it directly to an event of some sort and never get a decent picture, but it’s fun to be sharing a favorite almost a year after we launched.
+Usually when I make it, I bring it directly to an event of some sort and never get a decent picture, it’s just that once it’s done, everyone wants to eat it so fast photos seem unimportant!
 I’m not ashamed to admit that this is a ‘doctor the mix’ cake, with a mix foundation that tastes better than many from scratch cakes, there are no ego’s allowed in my kitchen!
 The cake itself is soooooo rich and chocolatey, the zucchini makes it ridiculous moist.
 And the frosting is a legit, dreamy dark chocolate buttercream just poppin off chocolate flavor like nobody’s business.
 I like to put nuts on half my cake so nut haters can still enjoy but man alive does a pecan or walnut just belong on this beauty!
 I also adore this cake with a white sticky frosting, but if you make it that way you need to eat it day of, because the white sticky tends to break down after a day or so.
 I’m so excited to share this and I hope you love it as much as I do!